The Clayton House Museum

 The Clayton House remained in the family until 1912.
 It became at some point a boarding house, and slowly deteriorated over the years.
 Not much money can be made renting the rooms, so maintaining the structure becomes a struggle for the owner.

 What put the final nail in its coffin was a fire that burned a hole in the roof in one of the bedrooms.
-The Clayton House was scheduled for demolition but was rescued by a preservationist, Julie Yadon, herself a mover and shaker!
+The Clayton House was scheduled for demolition but was rescued by a preservationist, Julia Yadon, herself a mover and shaker!

+“In 1969, Fort Smith citizen Julia Yadon stopped the wrecking ball.”
 A picture of Julia Yadon hangs on the wall by the back entrances so all the visitors can see her.

 Julia and six other people formed the Fort Smith Heritage Foundation, which bought the property and began the long task of putting this now really creaky fixer-upper back together to what it originally was under the Clayton Family years.